joeduffy/joeduffy.github.io/_posts/2015-11-10-objects-as-secure-capabilities.md

 permission to do something is granted based on identity, typically in the form of users and groups.
 Certain protected objects like files and system calls have access controls attached to them that restrict which users and groups can use them.
-At runtime, the OS checks that requested operation is permitted based on these access controls, using ambient identity like what user is running the current process.
+At runtime, the OS checks that the requested operation is permitted based on these access controls, using ambient identity like what user is running the current process.

 To illustrate this concept, consider a simple C call to the `open` API: